pascalbayer/dino/README.md

 #### toJSON

-Returns a JSON-like representation of an model's properties.
+Returns a JSON-like representation of the model's properties.

 ```js
 forum.toJSON();